-How do you analyse dreams?
+How do you analyze dreams?

-Symbols to interpret and analyse dreams
+Symbols to interpret and analyze dreams

 Symbols feature often in our dreams; they represent and embody certain thoughts or feelings, but their exact meaning will differ according to each individual.
-When we think about analysing and interpreting our dreams we have to think about our life, both past and present, and apply each symbol’s meaning in relation to this.
+When we think about analyzing and interpreting our dreams we have to think about our life, both past and present, and apply each symbol’s meaning in relation to this.

 In order to really understand your dreams create a dream journal and keep this next to your bed.
 As soon as you wake up, write down your dream in the journal, paying particular attention to how it made you feel and what emotions it unearthed.